danieljohnevans/vt-elastic/scripts/README.md

 # Elasticsearch Index Management Script

-This script provides functionality to manage an Elasticsearch index named "viral-texts-test".
+This script provides functionality to manage an Elasticsearch index named "viral-texts".
 It allows listing the current index mapping and creating a new index with predefined settings and mappings.

 ## Usage
 The script can be run with two different commands: